FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsection{Post-processing}

 This stage starts from two sets of data: a candidate development set with correct but potentially incomplete labels, and an exhaustively-labeled candidate evaluation set.
-The vocabulary used so far comprises 395 classes, yet many of them have few data (few tens of clips).
-While they are not adequate for common machine learning standards (e.g., deep learning), they can be useful for other practices requiring less data (e.g., few shot learning \cite{cheng2019multi}).
+The vocabulary used so far comprises 395 classes, yet many of them have little data (few tens of clips).
+While they may not be adequate for deep learning approaches, they can be useful for other practices, e.g., few shot learning \cite{cheng2019multi}.
 Likewise, this information can provide insight as to the specific content of the dataset.
-Therefore, we provide two different formats for the annotations in FSD50K: \begin{enumerate} \item The raw outcome of the annotation process, featuring all generated class labels without any restriction.
+Therefore, we provide two different formats for the annotations in FSD50K: \textit{i)} The raw outcome of the annotation process, featuring all generated class labels without any restriction.
 These include classes with few data.
-We call this the sound \textit{collection} format. \item The outcome of curating the raw annotations into a machine learning dataset with emphasis in sound event recognition tasks.
+We call this the \textit{sound collection} format. \textit{ii)} The outcome of curating the raw annotations into a machine learning dataset with emphasis in sound event recognition tasks.
 This process involves, mainly, merging low prior classes into their parents thus ensuring a minimum amount of per-class data.
-This is the \textit{ground truth} for FSD50K, with a vocabulary of 200 classes. \end{enumerate} Next, we explain the post-processing carried out to obtain what's finally released as FSD50K (consisting of a set of audio clips and the corresponding ground truth).
+This is what we define as \textit{ground truth} for FSD50K, with a vocabulary of 200 classes.
+In Appendix \ref{app:post_pro} we describe the post-processing carried out to obtain what's finally released as FSD50K (consisting of a set of audio clips and corresponding ground truth).
+The post-processing stage includes determining FSD50K's vocabulary, balancing development/evaluation sets, creating a validation set, and propagating the labels hierarchically.
 Further technical details about the sound \textit{collection} format can be found in FSD50K's Zenodo page.\textsuperscript{\ref{foot_zenodo}}